algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 The article is loosely based on "[Array Layouts for Comparison-Based Searching](https://arxiv.org/pdf/1509.05053.pdf)" by Paul-Virak Khuong and Pat Morin.
 It is 46 pages long, and discusses the scalar binary searches in more details, so check it out if you're interested in other approaches.

 Thanks to Marshall Lochbaum for [providing](https://github.com/algorithmica-org/algorithmica/issues/57) the proof for the random binary search.

+I also stole these lovely layout visualizations from some blog a long time ago, but I don't remember the name of the blog and what license they had, and inverse image search doesn't find them anymore.
+If you don't sue me, thank you, whoever you are!